cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With advanced queries you can make more complex queries using boolean operators, keywords and/or specific field values, and grouping.

-The syntax is the Lucene query syntax.
+Advanced queries are defined using the `q` parameter which uses the Lucene query syntax.
 More details about the syntax can be found in the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax) and [Apache Lucene documentation](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html#Escaping%20Special%20Characters).

 ## Supported fields